-Please note: In the past, the Cook County State's Attorney's Office (CCSAO) has made arrangements to interview graduating students who have previously worked for them whether or not the students meet the stated hiring criteria.
+Please note: In the past, the Cook County State's Attorney's Office (CCSAO) has made arrangements to interview graduating students who have previously worked for them.
 Graduating students interested in working for the CCSAO must register for an on-campus interview to obtain consideration for employment.
 In addition, the City of Chicago Dept. of Law has a City of Chicago residency requirement for all of its law clerks and new attorneys at the time of hire.

-CORPORATE LAW DEPARTMENTS: Corporate law departments seldom hire attorneys directly out of law school and most do not participate in on-campus interviews.
-See the list of participating employers in the Symplicity Document Library to determine whether any corporate law departments will be interviewing during this year's Fall Recruiting Program.
+CORPORATE LAW DEPARTMENTS: Corporate law departments seldom hire attorneys directly out of law school and most do not participate in on-campus interview programs.
+See the list of participating employers in the Symplicity "OCI" tab to determine whether any corporate law departments will be interviewing during this year's Fall Recruiting Program.

 4) I am a first or second year evening student.
 Should I be concerned now about the Fall Recruiting Program?

 Evening students should participate during the fall of their third year.
 Evening students complete the core law school classes at the end of the second year.
 Employers seek this core knowledge and prefer evening students to join the summer associate class one year before their graduation.

 5) What is a summer associate position and is it the same as a law clerk job?

 A summer associate program is a specially structured program found at many mid-size and large firms.
 Summer associates have the opportunity to do the same type of work first year associates do--research and writing--under the supervision of various attorneys in the firm.
 Summer associates may have the opportunity to be involved in research and writing assignments while assisting in other tasks as well.